Dina Asher-Smith: Professional athletics career

+2013-2015: Early career

-Asher-Smith was part of the winning Great Britain team for the 4 × 100 m relay at the London Grand Prix meet and was the youngest athlete selected for the Great Britain and Northern Ireland Squad for the 2013 World Championships in Moscow.
+Asher-Smith was part of the winning Great Britain team for the 4 × 100 m relay at the 2013 London Grand Prix meet and was the youngest athlete selected for the Great Britain and Northern Ireland Squad for the 2013 World Championships in Moscow.
 Along with teammates Annabelle Lewis, Ashleigh Nelson and Hayley Jones, she won a bronze medal in the 4 × 100 m relay.

 At the 2014 European Athletics Championships in Zurich, she qualified for the 200 m final but pulled out with a hamstring injury on the bend.

 She took the silver medal for the 60 m at the 2015 European Indoor Championships.
 It was the first time in 30 years that a British female won a medal in the event.
 In doing so, Asher-Smith equalled Jeanette Kwakye's British record of 7.08 s and, being 19 years old, became the fastest ever teenager at 60 m.
 She first broke the British 100 metres record with 11.02 s on 24 May in Hengelo, before becoming the first British woman to run a legal time under 11 seconds, with 10.99 s on 25 July at the London Anniversary Games.
-She then finished fifth at the 2015 IAAF World Championships in Beijing with a time of 22.07 s, a new British record.
+She then finished fifth in the 200 m at the 2015 IAAF World Championships in Beijing with a time of 22.07 s, a new British record.